Nowra Bridge project - Princes Highway upgrade

 Piles create a strong foundation for the bridge by connecting the piers to a layer of soil or rock.
 The piling method used depends on the soil or rock type and the load the pile will support.

-The northern-most pier will be constructed using bored piles filled with concrete.
+The northern-most pier was constructed using bored piles filled with concrete.
 This method is used as the depth to rock is around 10 metres.
-Driven piles will be required at all other piers across the river where the depth to rock is up to 60 metres.
+Driven piles were required at all other piers across the river where the depth to rock is up to 60 metres.

 Driven piles are built by driving tubular steel cases into the ground using a large hammer on a piling rig.
-The piles will be vibrated into the sediment and then driven by a hammer into the rock deep below the riverbed.
-This piling method is noisy and vibration will be felt in the surrounding area.
-We will make every effort to minimise during the work.
+The piles are vibrated into the sediment and then driven by a hammer into the rock deep below the riverbed.

 Why has the intersection of Scenic Drive and Bridge Road been closed to motorists?